inactinique/inactinique.github.io/README.md

 (date format: dd.mm.yyyy)

+- 16.07.2023 - [« Humans ever more important in a world of AI »](https://play.rtl.lu/shows/en/in-conversation-with-lisa-burke/episodes/n/2081642), *The Lisa Burke Show* (RTL Luxembourg).

 - 05.04.2023 - I participated to a round-table in French at the Université de Montréal.
 I'll put here the link to the recording as soon as possible.

 - 09.02.2023 - I have organized an event on ChatGPT (French).
 The video's is on the [C<sup><small>2</small></sup>DH's website](https://www.c2dh.uni.lu/thinkering/usages-pedagogiques-de-chatgpt-enregistrement-de-la-table-ronde).